Who’s on Strictly Come Dancing 2020? Line up of confirmed celebritiesStrictly Come Dancing contestants confirmed in full

 The last series of Strictly ended with Kelvin Fletcher lifting the glitterball – who will be the next champion?

-Strictly is expected to be back on BBC One come October time (lockdown permitting) with what will be its eighteenth series.
+Strictly is expected to be back on BBC One from Saturday, October 17 with what will be its eighteenth series.

 So who is on Strictly Come Dancing 2020?
 Here’s a run down of the confirmed names in full.